 Roles of a Notary Public

-A notary public verifies identities, witnesses signings, and ensures documents are free of duress.
+A notary public verifies identities, witnesses signings, and ensures documents are free of coercion.
 Identity verification involves checking government-issued identification, such as a driver’s license or passport.
-By witnessing the signing, the notary ensures the signer’s authority and understanding.
+The notary witnessing the signing ensures the signer’s authority and understanding.

 Types of Notarization